Congestion During Pregnancy: Why It Happens & How to Resolve It

 Try Essential Oils

-Some essential oils, such as peppermint and eucalyptus, have reportedly relieved nasal congestion when either diffused or applied topically.
+Some essential oils, such as peppermint and eucalyptus, have reportedly relieved nasal congestion when diffused or applied topically.
 However, the safety of these remedies during pregnancy is up for debate.
 Talk to your provider before diffusing or using them on your body.
 If you apply them topically, dilute them with a carrier oil, as they are very potent in their undiluted state.7,8

 Get Some Exercise